kiprotect/hyper/docs/src/en/proxy/p2p.md

 # Peer To Peer (P2P) Proxy

-The proxy also supports a peer-to-peer (P2P) mode, which enables two EPS servers to establish a secure connection through the proxy.
+The proxy also supports a peer-to-peer (P2P) mode, which enables two Hyper servers to establish a secure connection through the proxy.

 ## Connection Brokering

 The brokering process for a P2P connection is as follows:

-* EPS server A wants to connect to EPS server B.
+* Hyper server A wants to connect to Hyper server B.
 * A recognizes through the directory entry of B that it can only be reached through proxy P.
-* A sends a `connectionRequest` message to P over the EPS system, specifying B's gRPC server channel as the recipient.
+* A sends a `connectionRequest` message to P over the Hyper system, specifying B's gRPC server channel as the recipient.
-* P creates a token and send a message to B over the EPS system, forwarding A's request and specifying a proxy endpoint to connect to.
+* P creates a token and send a message to B over the Hyper system, forwarding A's request and specifying a proxy endpoint to connect to.
 * B receives the message and forwards it to the appropriate channel, which handles it and connects to P's endpoint, sending the token as the routing key.
 * P receives the connection from B and stores it.
 * P returns a confirmation to A containing the token and same endpoint.